 Avoid the Ray-traced 3D renderer.
 There, I said it.
 Go to the Advanced tab in Composition Settings and make sure it is not activated, or unwanted slowness will occur.
 And set the Fast Preview menu (in the Comp viewer) to Adaptive Resolution while you’re working in 3D.
 Use Fast Previews Preferences in that menu to adjust the quality if need be, and use Renderer Options to lower the quality of the shadows (and max it out if necessary at render time).

 The Render Queue is the least-changed panel in 25 years of After Effects, and it shows.
 I know, you have your favorite workflow tricks in there.
 I do too.
 But as soon as you kick off a render, you can’t use the application until it’s done.
 In a comp that’s ready to render, choose CTRL+Alt+M (Windows) or CMD+Opt+M (Mac) and it goes to Adobe Media Encoder.
 It has far more useful built-in presets than the Render Queue and makes it easy to create, organize and save your own.
 And you can run it and keep working in After Effects; with that shared memory pool described back in number 3 above, everything keeps running, generally much faster than you might expect.

 And one more thing…

 Memorize those keyboard shortcuts.
 It’s the difference between touch typing and hunt-and-peck.
 Honestly, I’m such a nerd about these my initial thought was to feature my favorites in this post.
-Maybe an idea for another time; meanwhile, get in the habit of noticing the shortcuts in pulldown menus and finding all of the context-menus scattered throughout the UI.
+Maybe an idea for another time.
+Meanwhile, get in the habit of noticing the shortcuts in pulldown menus and finding context-menus scattered throughout the UI.
 The After Effects Keyboard shortcuts reference is daunting, but maybe make a game of it and learn one each time you fire up the application, or you can get started with a keyboard skin like this one.